Anonscholar/anonscholar.github.io/_posts/2024-10-3-a-new-chapter-perhaps?.md

 one thing to be happy about.
 I have a plan, and hey it's better than having no plan at least.

-So, there you go, thats a little underwhelming for a post that arrived later than the pretty comfortable time I had given myself, but these two weeks, especially the last one just has not been kind to me.
+So, there you go, that's a little underwhelming for a post that arrived later than the pretty comfortable time I had given myself, but these two weeks, especially the last one just has not been kind to me.
+Also yeah, thinking of adding some sort of comments service.
+Tried disqus, did not work, though they did say to wait for 48 hours for the service to be completely up and running, well let's see.

 See you after some, hopefully, way better 14 days.